-- a grade of "C" or higher in a reading, writing and/or mathematics course in the list of college readiness courses. - completion of an individualized learning plan and/or the capstone course for reading, writing, and/or mathematics, or - documentation that they are exempt from the college readiness requirements (see "College Readiness Exemptions").
+- completion of an individualized learning plan and/or the capstone course for reading, writing, and/or mathematics, or - documentation that they are exempt from the college readiness requirements (see "College Readiness Exemptions").

 Additional placement testing may be required for entry into specific courses or programs.
 A determination of college readiness must be made before a student can receive an Associate Degree.